reflectoring/reflectoring.github.io/content/blog/2023/2023-06-19-operators-in-typescript.md

 In this example, the concatenation operator combines the string "I am " with the value of the age variable (30) and the string " years old." to create the final message.

 Concatenation operators are useful in situations where we need to build dynamic strings based on values or user input.
-By using concatenation operators, we can create custom messages or outputs that are tailored to our specific needs.
+Using concatenation operators, we can create custom messages or outputs tailored to our specific needs.

 ## Arithmetic Operators
-Arithmetic operators allow us to perform mathematical operations such as addition, subtraction, multiplication, division etc on numerical values (constants and variables).
+Arithmetic operators allow us to perform mathematical operations such as addition, subtraction, multiplication, division etc. on numerical values (constants and variables).
 Let’s take a look at them:

 ~~~ts
 let x = 5;